Fair Resource Allocation in Federated Learning: Fair Federated Learning

 \subsection{The objective: $q$-Fair Federated Learning (\qffl)}

-A natural idea to achieve fairness as defined in~\eqref{def: fairness} would be to \textit{reweight} the objective---assigning higher weight to devices with poor performance, so that the distribution of accuracies in the network reduces in variance.
-Note that this re-weighting must be done dynamically, as the performance of the devices depends on the model being trained, which cannot be evaluated a priori.
+A natural idea to achieve fairness as defined in (\ref{def: fairness}) would be to \textit{reweight} the objective---assigning higher weights to devices with poor performance, so that the distribution of accuracies in the network shifts towards more uniformity.
+Note that this reweighting must be done dynamically, as the performance of the devices depends on the model being trained, which cannot be evaluated a priori.
 Drawing inspiration from $\alpha$-fairness, a utility function used in fair resource allocation in wireless networks, we propose the following objective.
 For given local non-negative cost functions $F_k$ and parameter $q>0$, we define the $q$-Fair Federated Learning (\qffl) objective as:

 where $F_k^{q+1}(\cdot)$ denotes $F_k(\cdot)$ to the power of $(q\!+\!1)$.
 Here, $q$ is a parameter that tunes the amount of fairness we wish to impose.
-Setting $q=0$ does not encourage fairness beyond the classical federated learning objective~\eqref{eq: original_obj}.
-A larger $q$ means that we emphasize devices with higher local empirical losses, $F_k(w)$, thus reducing the variance of the training accuracy distribution and potentially inducing fairness in accordance with Definition~\ref{def: fairness}. $F_q(w)$ with a large enough $q$ reduces to classical max-min fairness~\cite{mohri2019agnostic}, as the device with the worst performance (largest loss) will dominate the objective.
-We note that while the $(q\!+\!1)$ term in the denominator in~\eqref{eq: qffl} may be absorbed in $p_k$, we include it as it is standard in the $\alpha$-fairness literature and helps to ease notation in the following sections.
+Setting $q=0$ does not encourage fairness beyond the classical federated learning objective (\ref{eq: original_obj}).
+A larger $q$ means that we emphasize devices with higher local empirical losses, $F_k(w)$, thus imposing more uniformity to the training accuracy distribution and potentially inducing fairness in accordance with Definition~\ref{def: fairness}.
+Setting $f_q(w)$ with a large enough $q$ reduces to classical minimax fairness~\citep{mohri2019agnostic}, as the device with the worst performance (largest loss) will dominate the objective.
+We note that while the $(q\!+\!1)$ term in the denominator in (\ref{eq: qffl}) may be absorbed in $p_k$, we include it as it is standard in the $\alpha$-fairness literature and helps to ease notation.
+For completeness, we provide additional background on $\alpha$-fairness in Appendix~\ref{appen: alphafair}.

+As mentioned previously, \qffl generalizes prior work in fair federated learning (\afl)~\citep{mohri2019agnostic}, allowing for a flexible trade-off between fairness and accuracy as parameterized by $q$.
+In our theoretical analysis (Appendix \ref{app:theory}), we provide generalization bounds of \qffl that generalize the learning bounds of the \afl objective.
+Moreover, based on our fairness definition (Definition \ref{def: fairness}), we theoretically explore how \qffl results in more \emph{uniform} accuracy distributions with increasing $q$.
+Our results suggest that \qffl is able to impose `uniformity' of the test accuracy distribution in terms of various metrics such as variance and other geometric and information-theoretic measures.